RyanJulyan/Flask-BDA/README.md

 Project Name:
 My Awesome Project
 ```
-* You will notice this creates a folder in the same path as the file: "create_project_git.py".
+> **Note:** You will notice this creates a folder in the same path as the file: "create_project_git.py".
-    * This folder will be lower case and will have stripped out all of the special characters and replaced spaces with underscores eg: `my_awesome_project`
+> This folder will be lower case and will have stripped out all of the special characters and replaced spaces with underscores eg: `my_awesome_project`

 ### Features
 * Single file run and setup